About

 The Washitaw were direct descendants of the Olmecs who mixed in the Malian Moors.
 The name “Washitaw” comes from the Washita River which flows along Northwest Texas and Oklahoma to the Red River where the Cheyenne Native Americans lived with the Chawasha, meaning “Raccoon People.”
 The Washo were a Negroid tribe living above the New Orleans Bayou and were of Tunican linguistic stock.

 The name “Washitaw” is a derivative of the term “Ouachita” or what is now “Wichita.”
-The term is a Choctaw term which means “Big Arbor” which represented the Grass thatched homes.
+The term is a Choctaw term “Big Arbor” representing the Grass thatched homes.
 The Washitaw were originally from lower Mississippi, Louisiana, and Alabama (named after Nubian-Sudanese Ali Baba).
 The tribe was officially named “Wichita” by the US Government in the Camp Holmes Treaty of 1835.
 The Wichita is known as “Paniwassaha” or by the French Panioussa which means “Black Pawnee.”
 French traders from Illinois called them “Pani Pique” which means Tattooed Pawnee.
 The Washitaw or Raccoon People were called Raccoons because of their dark faces.
 When describing the Washitaw, the French describe them as the “blacks who lived in the large grass houses.”
 These tribes are the descendants of the Olmecs and Toltecs of Mexico.
 But leave it to racism and the art of eugenics to creatively retire our existence from this planet.
 We saw the effects of this across the globe.
 But what specifically did eugenics accomplish here in the Americas?